-SUNRIVER, OR -- Sunriver Police Chief Marc Mills resigned his post, last week, leaving the District Department without a leader.
-Sunriver Service District Chair Jim Fister told Central Oregon Daily that Bend Police Captain Corey Darling did a great job as interim Chief, but they've chosen someone else to head the department going forward.
-"I do have authority under my Chairmanship to appoint someone temporarily as Interim Chief, and we've asked Scott Hayes who's a retired, I believe, Deputy Chief from Salem to step in for us.
-We will confirm Scott at our upcoming regular meeting on Thursday."
+SUNRIVER, OR -- Sunriver Police Chief Marc Mills resigned his post, last week, leaving the Department without a leader.
+Sunriver Service District Chair Jim Fister says Bend Police Captain Corey Darling did a great job as interim Chief, but they've chosen someone else to head the department going forward.
+"I do have authority under my Chairmanship to appoint someone temporarily as Interim Chief, and we've asked Scott Hayes who's a retired Deputy Chief from Salem to step in for us," Fister recently told Central Oregon Daily, "We will confirm Scott at our upcoming regular meeting on Thursday."
 Capt.
-Darline will return to Bend PD.
-Hayes will take over while the search continues for a permanent replacement.
+Darling will return to Bend PD.
+Hayes takes over while the search continues for a permanent replacement.
 Fister hopes a new Chief will be hired in the next two to three months.